kurianinc/kurianinc/_products/openssh-ftp-server.md

 [](https://github.com/kurianinc/ami-pub/wiki/OpenSSH-FTP-Server#configuration)Configuration
 ===========================================================================================

-*   Note that on the some of the Linux distributions Kurian's SFTP server starts up fully configured with a default user `ftpusr`.
+*   Note that with latest versions of the AMI, Kurian's SFTP server starts up fully configured with a default user `ftpusr`.
 To check that try logging in as follows with `instance-id` as the password:
 ```
 $ sftp ftpusr@IP-ADDRESS